Road trip hack: How to camp from Brisbane to Cairns on the cheap

 While you’re here: Explore Bowen Museum, and swim at Horseshoe Bay.

 Just a 20-minute ferry ride from the mainland, Magnetic Island is absolute escapism from the everyday.
 Go koala spotting along Forts Walk, hand-feed rock wallabies, go horseback riding through island bush, snorkel in Cockle Bay or Magnetic Island Reefs; it’s a wonder how you’ll fit it all in.

 Camp: Set on 55 acres of native bushland, the Bluewater Caravan Park is a camp-treat with clean facilities, pool, and fully equipped kitchen.

 Cost: Unpowered sites from $25 per night.
 Add another $10 for electricity.

 Caffeinate: Saunders Beach Bar and Bistro, 31 Lagoon Crescent, Saunders Beach.

 Stock up: IGA Mount Low Pkwy & Lionel Turner Drive, Bushland Beach.

 Day 8: Townsville to Ingham

-Camp: Don’t forget the rods and reels during your stay at the Taylors Beach Holiday Park (this beachside village 20 minutes from town is known by locals as an angler’s paradise).
+Camp: If you’re not camping on Hinchinbrook Island, stay at the Taylors Beach Holiday Park; this beachside village just 20-minutes from town is known by locals as an angler’s paradise.
 If you want to save even further pennies, drive one hour north to the Broadwater Camping Ground in Abergowrie State Forest.